Free FAFSA Guide

-Students cannot file the Free Application for Federal Student Aid (FAFSA) before January 1, but they can get an early personalized estimate of their eligibility for federal student financial aid using the U.S. Department of Education's FAFSA4Caster.
-This tool calculates an estimate of the student's Expected Family Contribution (EFC) and uses it to determine the amount of federal financial aid the student is likely to receive.
+Students cannot file the Free Application for Federal Student Aid (FAFSA) before October 1, but they can get an early personalized estimate of their eligibility for federal student financial aid using the U.S. Department of Education’s FAFSA4caster.
+This tool calculates an estimate of the student’s Expected Family Contribution (EFC) and uses it to determine the amount of federal financial aid the student is likely to receive.

 This tool is not as accurate as the actual FAFSA, but it can still provide a useful estimate of what students can expect.